 The study population comprised of adolescent boys and girls who chose STEM fields as major subjects in their high school studies.
 Fifty-two STEM students in four groups at the ages of 14-18 (average age 16.5 years) were recruited for this study between June 2018 and January 2022.
 Groups were purposively selected to include participants with either low level or high level of science capital (Archer et al., 2016; Archer et al., 2012; Archer et al., 2013; DeWitt et al., 2013).
-Accordingly, participating groups were approached based on gender and SES (social economic status), from both the social center and the social periphery: a) Eleven boys from the social periphery; b) 14 boys from the social center; c) 12 girls from the social periphery; and d) 15 girls from the social centers.
+Accordingly, participating groups were approached based on gender and SES (social economic status), from both the social center and the social periphery: a) 11 boys and b) 12 girls from the social periphery; and c) 14 boys and d) 12 girls from the social center.
 We aimed for a balanced sample.
 The final sample size was determined for each group separately as major ideas repeated constantly and saturation was reached [add reference about saturation in qualitative research].
 The average socioeconomic status index of the social center was 8.7 and for the social periphery was 2.7 on a scale of 1-10.
 Demographic information of the interviewees can be found in Table 1.

-<< Table 1 near here >>
+<< Insert Table 1 about here >>

 Recruitment

 Interviewees were recruited by contacting senior managers from the STEM Education community in Israel who connected me with school principals, STEM fields Ministry of Education supervisors, and education division managers at municipalities, both in the center and in the periphery.
 They all recommended students to join the study and to contact me to be interviewed.
-Once a student reached out to me by phone, we scheduled the interview at his convenience either in his/her home or virtually due to the pandemic.
-In addition, especially in the center, a “snowball” method was applied, such that students recruited their peers and asked them to contact me to share their thoughts and experience.
+After haring about the study school student reached out to us and we scheduled interviews at their convenience either in his/her home or virtually due to the pandemic.
+In addition, especially in the center, a “snowball” method was applied, through peer recommendation.
 All interviewees' parents signed a written assent form.
 They were not compensated for their participation.

-(Kathy Charmaz, 2014; Shkedi, 2003)(Baker, Edwards, & Doidge, 2012)(Josselson, 2007; Levitt et al., 2018; Shkedi, 2003)
+Data Collection

+This study sought to trace how gender, peer group, and social environment (periphery-center relations) as social factors shape science capital.
+To examine this, we chose in-depth interviews as our qualitative research methodology (Kathy Charmaz, 2014; Shkedi, 2003).
+The interviews allow for a more thorough investigation of each of the 52 adolescent girls and boys interviewees and help understand the interviewee’s reality from the private meaning that the person pours into his experiences (Baker, Edwards, & Doidge, 2012).
+This epistemic position, which seeks to present the experience of youth studying in STEM classes, allows us to trace the way in which adolescent girls and boys share their subjective experiences, the personal processes they go through, and their future aspirations.
+The ethic committee of Bar-Ilan University approved the study.

+The interview guide contained open-ended questions related to STEM perception.
+It enabled participants to share and to extend issues that came up in the interview with maximum flexibility and in correlation with the subject of the study and with the study process as a gradual qualitative designed (Josselson, 2007; Levitt et al., 2018; Shkedi, 2003).
+The interviews took place either face to face or online.
+Notes were written while interviews being conducted and after the interviews they were professionally transcribed.

 Data Analysis